 By Royce Williams

-After signing off on the bill to move the Capitol to
+After signing off on the bill to move the capital to

 Boise, Territorial Governor Caleb Lyon sneaked